Keyfactor/hashicorp-vault-pam/readme_source.md

 ### Configuring Parameters
-The following are the parameter names and a description of the values needed to configure the Beyond Trust Password Safe PAM Provider.
+The following are the parameter names and a description of the values needed to configure the Hashicorp Vault PAM Provider.

 | Initialization parameter | Description | Instance parameter | Description |
 | :---: | --- | :---: | --- |